RiyazMBasha/ultra-reliable-deterministic-iot-edge-aws/README.md

 - Case 2: Static deterministic batching at the edge
 - Case 3: AI-driven adaptive edge control

+## Project Phases

+This research is structured into progressive experimental phases:

+**Phase 0 — Pipeline Validation**
+- End-to-end device → edge → cloud communication
+- MQTT-based telemetry flow verification
+- Timestamp instrumentation across all layers

+**Phase 1 — Baseline Measurement**
+- Measurement of latency and jitter without determinism
+- No batching, no adaptation, no intelligence
+- Establishes a non-deterministic reference baseline

+**Phase 2 — Static Deterministic Control**
+- Fixed batching and flushing at the edge
+- Reduction of latency variance under controlled conditions
+- Demonstrates partial determinism

+**Phase 3 — Adaptive Edge Intelligence**
+- AI-inspired adaptive control at the edge
+- Dynamic batching and flush decisions
+- Balances latency, jitter, and throughput

 ## Key Contributions
 - Real-world deployment on AWS (not simulation-based)
 - End-to-end latency and jitter instrumentation across device, edge, and cloud